opnfv/opnfvdocs/docs/release/installation.introduction.rst

 A scenario may, for instance, include components such as OpenStack, OpenDaylight, OVS, KVM etc., where each scenario will include different source components or configurations.

-To learn more about the scenarios supported in the Hunter release refer to the scenario description documents provided:
+To learn more about the scenarios supported in the Iruya release refer to the scenario description documents provided:

 - :ref:`os-nosdn-ovs-noha <os-nosdn-ovs-noha>`